Mie koclok

-In Cirebonese dialect the term koclok means "shake", it refers to the method of softening and cooking the noodle by shaking the noodle placed in handled porous tin container, while being simmered in hot water.
-The dish commonly uses thick yellow egg noodle, but some might add bihun (rice vermicelli).
+In the Cirebonese dialect, the term koclok means "shake", and refers to the method of softening and cooking the noodles by shaking them in a handled porous tin container as they are simmered in hot water.
+The dish commonly uses thick yellow egg noodles, but some might add bihun (rice vermicelli).

-To add taste, spiciness and texture, kecap manis (sweet soy sauce), sambal and emping crackers might be added.
-A similar-named but slightly different beef-based noodle dish from neighboring city of Bandung is called mie kocok.
+For taste, spiciness, and texture, kecap manis (sweet soy sauce), sambal, and emping crackers might be added.
+A similarly-named but slightly different beef-based noodle dish from the neighboring city of Bandung is mie kocok.